YangHS163/Crawler/README.md

 # Crawler
 Assignment for crawling CNN news and Tweets

 The Crawler.zip contains the whole project.
+It needs django framework and linux environment.

 # Code